synacktiv/bip/README.md

 Plugins using Bip should all inherit from the class `BipPlugin`.
-Those plugin are different from the IDA plugin and are loaded and called by the `BipPluginManager` (TODO: implement this).
+Those plugin are different from the IDA plugin and are loaded and called by the `BipPluginManager`.
+Each plugin is identified by its class name and those should be unique.
 For more information about plugins and internals see TODO.

 Here is a simple plugin exemple: